 Cookies are small encrypted pieces of information that websites store on your iPhone to remember information about you and your visit.

-So next time, you visit the same website you’ll find your item right where you left it, in the shopping bag.
+So next time, you visit the same website you’ll find your item right where you left it, in the shopping cart.
 That’s the power of cookies.

-Should I clear cookies on my iPhone?
+Should I Clear Cookies on My iPhone?

 Even though they’re tiny, they can take up space over time, which may affect your device’s performance speed.
 Speaking of performance, please read this helpful article for an in-depth guide on how to speed up your iPhone.

 Sometimes cookies get obsolete, which can create vulnerability so hackers can steal your information.
 You sure don’t want any of that.

-How to clear cookies in Safari on an iPhone
+How to Clear Cookies in Safari on an iPhone

 This will lead to bad user experiences, instead, delete them periodically.
 Without further ado, let’s get started.

 Step 1.
-To clear cookies on your iPhone, open the Settings app, scroll down until you find the Safari and tap on it.
+To clear cookies on your iPhone, open the Settings app, scroll down until you find the Safari app, and tap on it.